Getting Started

 Prerequisites

 • If you use nodenv, nvm, rbenv, rvm, chruby, pyenv, or other language runtime version managers for Ruby, Python, Node.js, or PHP: uninstall them first.
-They will likely conflict with asdf-vm.
+They will likely conflict with asdf-vm or mise.

 • GitHub users: If you’re pulling dotfiles, a personal Brewfile, or other private repos: